DeaDbeast7/foss-practical/README.md

 # foss-practical
-foss is an open source software foss does not means 'free' of cost
+foss is a free and open source software foss does not means 'free' of cost it means 'freedom' user can copy,edit,share, use the source code.